tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-3.md

 - https://github.com/joshburgess/not-awesome-es6-classes

 ## IV. <a id="section4">Review Exercise
-- Duplicate either *canvas-sprites-1-HW.html* (the easier option) or *canvas-sprites-2-HW.html* and name it *canvas-sprites-3-HW.html*
+- Duplicate *canvas-sprites-2-HW.html* and name it *canvas-sprites-3-HW.html*
 - Convert the prototype-based inheritance model you originally used to instead utilize ES6 classes.
 - Everything should work exactly as before.
 - Be sure to delete any unnecessary code from your Javascript files.